hyurl/alar/README.md

 current scope.
 Which means, if the module file is modified, the application won't be able to reload that module without restart the program.

-Separ, on the other hand, based on namespace and ES6 proxy, it creates a weak-reference of the module, and only import the module when needed, Since it's weak-referenced, it will not make any copy to the module, and when the module file is changed, it can wipe out the memory cache and reload the module
+Alar, on the other hand, based on namespace and ES6 proxy, it creates a weak-reference of the module, and only import the module when needed, Since it's weak-referenced, it will not make any copy to the module, and when the module file is changed, it can wipe out the memory cache and reload the module